wvhulle/rust-course-ghent/session-2/3-methods-traits.typ

   #pause

-  #qa[Why are associated types are sometimes also called "output types"][The implementer, not the caller, chooses the concrete associated type.
-(Compare with generics.)]
+  #qa[Why are associated types are sometimes also called "output types"][The implementer, not the caller, chooses the concrete associated type. ]

   #pause